makovez/mmflood-cd/README.md

 The project will generate a JSON file containing the time series information along with the path and dates of post-flood images.

 ### 4. Web page to view the images and explore dataset
+The dataset containts in the main page informations about the flood event with the preview image generated from mmflood dataset directly.

 ![Main-Page](https://github.com/makovez/mmflood-cd/assets/21694707/8b52a864-48b6-47fc-9e21-d3d855d944d9)

+When an event is clicked a modal is opened with the information about the specific EMSR event.
+The first two red boxes images contains respecively the mmflood image and the mmflood mask.
+The other images range from 0-6 (where available).
+Where 0 refers to the image after the flood event retrieved via sentinel-api (which should be similar to the mmflood image), the others are previous images from the most to the least recent.

 ![flood-event](https://github.com/makovez/mmflood-cd/assets/21694707/14ec1dcb-24d5-48c4-9b2c-f1c669bd2727)